SnootyMonkey/Falkland-CMS/index.md

 ## <a id="help"></a> Getting Help

 Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected in the first quarter of 2014 and instructions for getting help will be available then.
+A usable version is expected sometime in 2014 and instructions for getting help will be available then.

 You can open an issue or feature request in the [GitHub issue tracker](https://github.com/SnootyMonkey/Falkland-CMS/issues).